 Activities followed the SPIRIT lesson format with asking, exploring, instructing, organizing, and understanding (AEIOU) components.
 The activity started with the facilitator asking questions and participants exploring the lesson concepts for a few minutes.
-Additional instruction was given and participants would organize their thinking and plan for an activity challenge to be completed and used to evaluate the participants were aware of the challenges and were aware that the challenge results would be used to rank the teams and that there were prizes for the higher ranked teams.
+Additional instruction was given and participants would organize their thinking and plan for an activity challenge to be completed and used to evaluate the participant understanding.
+All activities involved a challenge or prepared for a challenge.
+Participants were aware of the challenges and were aware that the challenge results would be used to rank the teams and that there were prizes for the higher ranked teams.
 Participants were also encouraged throughout the field test to document their work in their engineering notebook and were told that the notebooks evaluation scores would be included in the team ranking scores.